Anish-Agnihotri/patreaion/README.md

-# patraion
+# patreaion
-Decentralized subscriptions platform built on Aion.
+Decentralized subscriptions platform built on Aion - Built at ETHUofT 2019